nafisahmedkhan9/jsonarray_minimizer/README.md

 JSON or Array minimizer
 =========

-It minimize the size of json object or array by removing invalid values like undefined, null, empty array [] and empty json object {} AND RETURN THE NEW FILTERED JSONOBEJCT OR ARRAY
+It minimize the size of json object or array by removing invalid values like undefined, null, empty array [] and empty json object {} and return the new filtered JSONObject or array

 ## Installation

   `npm install jsonarray_minimizer`

-## Application
+## Banefit

     It minimize the size of json object or array by removing invalid values like undefined, null, empty array [] and empty json object {} AND RETURN THE NEW FILTERED JSONOBEJCT OR ARRAY